Last Updated on

 The Lhasa Apso Poodle cross is vulnerable to the health problems that affect the Lhasa Apso and the Poodle.
 Health issues commonly seen in Lhasapoodles include eye problems, patellar luxation, hip dysplasia, and kidney problems.

 These hybrids may also suffer from Addison’s disease and Legg-Calvé-Perthes disease, a condition that results in the degeneration of the dog’s femur bone.

-However, with early health screening, regular visits to the vet, and a proper diet, the Lhasa Poo has a life expectancy of 10 to 15 years.
+However, with early health screening, regular visits to the vet, and a proper diet, as mentioned in the first paragraph the Lhasa Poo has a life expectancy of 10 to 15 years.